Zeki Kuneralp: Biography

 Born in Istanbul, Ottoman Empire in October 1914, Kuneralp was the second son of Ali Kemal, a journalist, writer, and politician, by his second wife, Sabiha Hanım.
 Ali Kemal was a political opponent of the nationalists at the time of the British, French, and Italian Occupation of Constantinople, during the Turkish War of Independence.
 He was detained when the revolutionaries won in 1922 and taken to Ankara to an Independence Tribunal, but the ferry (or train) he was put on stopped at Izmit and there he was murdered by young Turkish soldiers.
 After the kidnap and murder of his father his mother took the family into exile in Switzerland.

 He began life as an Ottoman Turk with only given names.
 In 1924, the new state of Turkey adopted the Surname Law, requiring all its citizens to adopt a heritable family name, and he thus gained the name of Kuneralp.

 He was educated in Switzerland and in 1938 gained a Law doctorate from the University of Bern, where he belonged to the "Zähringia Bernensis" fraternity.

 When permission for him to enter the Turkish Foreign Ministry was granted personally by President İsmet İnönü in 1942, Kuneralp began his career there, going on to become one of the most brilliant diplomats of his generation.
 Early in his career, he was posted to Bucharest, Prague, Paris, and Turkey's NATO Delegation.
-A strong believer in Turkish-Greek friendship, Kuneralp worked hard but unsuccessfully to repair the damage done to Turkish-Greek relations by the rift over Cyprus between 1954 and 1964.
+A believer in Turkish-Greek friendship, Kuneralp worked hard but unsuccessfully to repair the damage done to Turkish-Greek relations by the rift over Cyprus between 1954 and 1964.

 He was ambassador to Bern from 1960 until 1964 when he was made ambassador to London from 1964 to 1966 and again from 1969 to 1972, while in the interval he served twice as Secretary-General (or permanent under-secretary) of the Foreign Ministry in Ankara.
 During the latter stage of his diplomatic life in London, Kuneralp began have progressive multiple sclerosis, which left him unable to walk without support.